VarunSugandhi/Advaya-Hackathon-Project-Gyan-Sethu/README.md

-# Advaya Hackathon Project E001
+# Advaya Hackathon Project - Gyan Sethu

 > A lightweight Learning Management System (LMS) designed for **rural India**, built as part of the Advaya Hackathon 2025.